 Thank you for finding me!
-My name is Marius Roesti and I am a Swiss postdoc in the group of Katie Peichel at the University of Berne in Switzerland.
+I’m a Swiss postdoc, currently working in the group of Katie Peichel at the University of Bern in Switzerland.

-Current projects involve the study of stickleback populations inhabiting distinct environments, such as lakes differing in their abiotic properties or in a single biotic factor – that is, the presence/absence of a competitor (sculpin fish).
-I am describing phenotypic adaptive divergence in both stickleback and sculpin as a consequence of their co-existence.
-High-resolution genome scans between the divergent stickleback populations further illuminate the way the genome diverges during adaptive diversification.
-My current focus is on allopatric populations, which stands in contrast to the focus of most of my previous (genomics) work where the emphasis was on adaptive divergence in the presence of gene flow.
+Current projects involve the study of stickleback populations inhabiting distinct environments, such as lakes differing mainly in abiotic factors, or lakes differing in a single biotic factor – that is, the presence vs. absence of a competing fish species (sculpin fish).
+I am describing phenotypic and genomic divergence as a consequence of this species interaction.
+It happens to be that most of my current empirical work uses allopatric populations, which stands in contrast to the majority of my previous (genomics) work, where the emphasis was on population divergence in the presence of gene flow.
+In the near future, however, I plan to again focus on the latter.

-Besides the above comparative projects on wild populations, I am also conducting experiments in (semi-)natural environments to test specific evolutionary predictions.
-One of the questions I am aiming to answer with a large-scale experiment conducted at UBC's Experimental Fish Pond Facility and in collaboration with Dolph Schluter is whether a simple biotic change to the environment of an organism can result in reproductive isolation (speciation) as a by-product.
+I also like conducting field experiments, because they allow me to test specific predictions prompted by my observations in wild populations.
+One of the questions I am currently answering experimentally is whether a simple biotic change to the environment of an organism can resulted in substantial reproductive isolation (speciation) as a by-product.

-Finally, the genomics insights from my empirical research stimulate and inform my theoretical work.
-I am using individual-based forward simulations to better understand the genomic footprints of selection.
-Gaining a mechanistic and evolutionary understanding for intra-genomic variation in the rate of crossover (recombination) and how such variation influences adaptive genome divergence is a particular interest of mine.
-Simulations further help me explore how crossover rate variation in context of polygenic adaptation influences evolutionary genomics methodologies and inferences, such as the search for genomic targets of selection.
+Results from my empirical research stimulate and inform my theoretical work.
+I’m using individual-based forward simulations to better understand the genomic footprints of selection.
+I have a particular interest in gaining a mechanistic and evolutionary understanding for intra-genomic variation in the rate of crossover (recombination), and how this variation influences genomic divergence during diversification.
+Simulations further help me explore how crossover rate variation in context of polygenic adaptation influences evolutionary genomics methodologies and inferences, such as the search for genomic targets of selection through genome scans.

 If you like to get further information on my past or ongoing work, please do not hesitate to contact me.

 Website content © M. Roesti